epics-modules/gtest/README.md

 your Base installation (and all other/remaining builds) are left untouched.

+## Embed gtest into an EPICS 7 Installation

+Building gtest as an embedded module inside an EPICS 7 installation is supported.

+1. Put the gtest module into a subdirectory of `<EPICS7>/modules`, add that subdirectory to `<EPICS7>/modules/Makefile.local` and recompile Base.

+2. Set `GTEST=$(EPICS_BASE)` in your module's dependency configuration (e.g., `RELEASE.local`).

+The remaining steps are the same as above.

 ## License

 The Google Test / Google Mock framework is distributed under the